-Place the candles in a circle with the white candle in the centre.
+Place the candles in a circle with the white candle in the center.
 You can also place them within a wreath, but you don’t need to get fancy with it.
 A simple circle is good enough.

 2. You need Advent candle readings

 You can source out your own or follow mine.
 (Click here to receive them!)
-The readings that I have written are very simple, and are appropriate for children ages 3 and up.
+The readings that I have written are very simple and are appropriate for children ages 3 and up.
 I have thoroughly tested them on my own squirmy children!